Crackle Paint Finish: Tips and Techniques

-Crackle Paint with Glue
+Crackle Paint With Glue

 If you don’t want to buy a professional crackling medium, you can achieve similar results with plain glue.
-I’ve used Elmer’s Glue for this purpose, and I’m sure other brands will work, too. in my opinion, the results aren’t as good as the ones you’ll get with crackle medium, but they’re a cheap, acceptable option.
+I’ve used Elmer’s Glue for this purpose, and I’m sure other brands will work, too.
+In my opinion, the results aren’t as good as the ones you’ll get with crackle medium, but they’re a cheap, acceptable option.

 Just like with commercial crackle finish, your furniture needs to be painted with a base coat of paint first.
 When that coat is completely dry, brush on the glue.
 I usually thin my glue with just a few drops of water.
 When the glue is somewhat dry but still a little tacky, brush on the top coat of paint.
 As the top coat dries, the cracks and fractures will appear.
-It’s best to make short brush strokes in different directions when applying the top coat over glue.
+It’s best to make short brush strokes in different directions when applying the top coat over the glue.

 Stenciling Over Crackle Finish

 One of the most popular trends with painted furniture is to stencil words, images, and/or symbols onto the painted surface.
 Can you do this with a crackle finish?
 Yes, you can!
 You do it a little differently than you would over a smooth painted surface, however.
 In that case, you probably want your stenciled image or letters to be sharp and clear, but with a crackled surface, super sharp stenciling would look sort of out of place.